wfondrie/mokapot/docs/source/index.rst

 mokapot is fundamentally a Python implementation of the semi-supervised learning algorithm introduced by Percolator.
-We developed mokapot to add additional flexibility to our analyses, whether to try something experimental---such as swapping Percolator's linear support vector machine classifier for a non-linear, gradient boosting classifier---or to train a joint model across experiments while retaining valid, per-experiment confidence estimates.
+We developed mokapot to add additional flexibility for our analyses, whether to try something experimental---such as swapping Percolator's linear support vector machine classifier for a non-linear, gradient boosting classifier---or to train a joint model across experiments while retaining valid, per-experiment confidence estimates.
 We designed mokapot